ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 differently depending on the type structure; that is, whether it is a variants type, a record type, the structure of its subtypes...

-All these difficulties comes from the fact that we want to generate a program, but we are manipulating a flat representation of it as plain text.
+All these difficulties come from the fact that we want to generate a program, but we are manipulating a flat representation of it as plain text.
 The lack of structure of this representation has several disadvantages:
 - It is difficult to read parts of the program, such as the type to generate a serialiser in the example above.
-- It is error-prone to write programs as plain text, as there is no guarantee that the generate code always respects the syntax of the programming language.
+- It is error-prone to write programs as plain text, as there is no guarantee that the generated code always respects the programming language's syntax.
   Such errors in code generation can be hard to debug!

 Working with a much more structured representation of a program solves both the reading and writing issues.
 This is exactly what PPXs do!

 ## PPXs

-PPxs are a different kind of preprocessors—one that do not run on the textual source code, but rather on the parsing result: the Abstract Syntax Tree (AST), which in the OCaml compiler is called Parsetree.
+PPxs are a different kind of preprocessor—one that does not run on the textual source code, but rather on the parsing result: the Abstract Syntax Tree (AST), which in the OCaml compiler is called Parsetree.
 In order to understand PPXs well, we need to understand what is this Parsetree.